Coronavirus: Noguchi calls for additional resources before cases become overwhelming

 He shared that at the moment the labs are not overwhelmed with COVID-19 cases as the hospitals have been.

 He told Samuel Eshun on the Happy Morning Show: “We always pray that we are always prepared when we are overwhelmed.
-As of now, the hospitals are overwhelmed but the labs are receiving normal samples so there is capacity.
+As at now the hospitals are overwhelmed but the labs are receiving normal samples so there is capacity.
 But we always have to prepare backups so that when things get out of hand, we can increase certain capacities.

 At the moment, we have kits but you never know when things will be overwhelming so we have to start thinking of how to get additional resources.
 If not, we might have demand and supply problems when the numbers go up all around the world.
 So, this is the time to plan and do all we can for back up”.